Judge James Nutt is honored to preside over Circuit Civil Division AO

 We are proud to serve all citizens of Palm Beach County and strive to do it well.
 We are always looking to improve and value any constructive input you may provide.
 We are looking forward to working with you.

 NOTE: This page provides Divisional News only.
 See the Divisional Instructions page (link to the right) for more detailed information.

-IMPORTANT NOTE REGARDING MITIGATION MEASURES FOR THE CORONAVIRUS: Pursuant to the Supreme Court's recent Administrative Orders, all in-person hearings are prohibited unless essential or critical.
-Therefore, until further notice, all civil division proceedings shall be conducted through remote appearances, telephonically or video conference.
-THERE ARE SEVERAL SIGNIFICANT CHANGES TO DIVISIONAL PRACTICES IDENTIFIED HERE AND IN THE DIVISIONAL INSTRUCTIONS (see link on the right side of this page)
+All proceedings in this Division shall be conducted through remote appearances, i.e. telephonic or video conference.
+THERE ARE SEVERAL SIGNIFICANT CHANGES TO DIVISIONAL PRACTICES IDENTIFIED HERE AND IN THE DIVISIONAL INSTRUCTIONS (see link on the right side of this page).

-Accordingly, the parties are directed to make such arrangements for telephonic or video conferencing appearances for all hearings whenever possible.
+The parties are directed to make arrangements for telephonic or video conferencing appearances for all hearings until further notice.
 They must agree upon the method of conducting remote appearances and the service provider to be used.

 The method of appearing and information for connecting (phone number or video link) must be included in the Notice of Hearing (amended if necessary) and timely provided to Chambers.